ans-group/docs.ukfast.co.uk/source/fastdrive/browsingandmanagingemployees.md

 In the above view you can see basic data about the user such as their email address which they use to log into FASTdrive and their name.
 On the right-hand side you can see various user-level actions which you can initiate.
 Below, these are explained in more detail.

-__Disable User__ – This will disable the user and make the account inactive until it is reactivated.
+__Disable User__ – This will disable the user and make the account inactive but will not delete the user.
+Even when disabled, accounts still use employee licenses.

 __Downgrade to client__ – This will remove the account as an employee user and turn it into a client user.
 Any files or groups owned by the employee will also need to be assigned to another user unless you would like to delete these files and groups permanently.